allmonday/pydantic-resolve/README.md

   Member(id=2, name='kimi')
 ]
 ```
-and then assigned it to team.members:
+and then assigned it back to team.members.

+Full example:

 ```python
 """